 (c) Report as directed to a community corrections officer;

 (f) Stay out of areas designated by the sentencing court;

 (g) Such other conditions as the court may require such as affirmative conditions.

 (7)(a) The court may bring any offender sentenced under this section back into court at any time on its own initiative to evaluate the offender's progress in treatment or to determine if any violations of the conditions of the sentence have occurred.

-(c) The court may order the offender to serve a term of total confinement within the standard range of the offender's current offense at any time during the period of community custody if the offender violates the conditions or requirements of the sentence or if the offender is failing to make satisfactory progress in treatment.
+(c) The court may order the offender to serve a term of total confinement within the standard range of the offender's current offense at any time during the period of community custody if the offender violates the conditions of the sentence or if the offender is failing to make satisfactory progress in treatment.

 (d) An offender ordered to serve a term of total confinement under (c) of this subsection shall receive credit for any time previously served under this section.

 (8) If an offender sentenced to the prison-based alternative under subsection (4) of this section is found by the United States attorney general to be subject to a deportation order, a hearing shall be held by the department unless waived by the offender, and, if the department finds that the offender is subject to a valid deportation order, the department may administratively terminate the offender from the program and reclassify the offender to serve the remaining balance of the original sentence.

 (9) An offender sentenced under this section shall be subject to all rules relating to earned release time with respect to any period served in total confinement.